Fixing the fundamental problems of today’s remote meetings

 Problem: People have so many meetings that there’s no time to prepare.
 Coming unprepared to a meeting leaves a person with two choices: 1: admit it, or 2: fake it.
 Guess what most people choose?
 Admitting it would put the conversation back at square one, but faking it means wasting time pretending until you realize something’s wrong, and only then go back to square one.
 A lack of preparation is one of the leading causes of meeting inefficiency.
 In addition to taking more time to explain, the people who did take the time to prepare are only paying half attention or multitasking because they’re bored (and then they miss something important).

 Solution: Does someone need to prepare?
-Just tell Remeet who needs to prepare, and the meet is only scheduled once everyone’s ready.
+Just tell Remeet who needs to prepare, and the topic is only scheduled once everyone’s ready.
 Remeet will also send regular reminders to those who need to prepare.

 Problem: Some organizations have too many closed-door meetings, which leads to a lack of transparency, and reduces trust and organizational alignment.
 It feels like nobody has any idea what’s going on.
 Other organizations, whether out of courtesy or a fear of missing out, have meetings where it seems like everyone is invited.
 It feels like nobody can get anything done.
 The problem is that it’s a fine line, and it’s all too easy to be on one side or the other.

-Solution: Meets are transparent by default, which means that you can invite only the people who really need to be there knowing the rest of the team can find the recording (it’ll be right in the Slack channel where it belongs).
+Solution: Topics are transparent by default, which means that you can invite only the people who really need to be there knowing the rest of the team can find the recording (it’ll be right in the Slack channel where it belongs).
 Get the best of transparency without wasting everyone’s time.

 Problem: That feeling when the key stakeholder (the one who called the meeting in the first place) doesn’t show up on time.
 There’s nothing anyone else can do except stare at one other and make small talk.
 While at least most people tend to agree that tardiness isn’t respectful, there’s no such grace for meeting ending times.
 The last meeting most of us attended that finished on time was in school when there was a literal bell giving permission to get up and leave.
 Having back to back meetings almost always means “late for the second one.”